swissmanu/mse-thesis/content/content.md

 [@fig:architecture] presents an overview on all relevant components involved in an RxJS RP debugging session.
 More details to the extensions architecture is available in [Appendix @sec:architecture].

-TODO redo diagram so it uses the same names as in the text (vscode-js-debug)

 ```{.include}
 content/figures/architecture.tex
 ```